Tim Beaumont: Church career

 After graduating from Oxford, he trained for holy orders at Westcott House, Cambridge, a liberal Anglo-Catholic theological college.
 He was ordained as a deacon in 1955 and as a priest in 1956.
 He became an Anglican priest in Kowloon, Hong Kong.
 He served as assistant chaplain at St John's Cathedral in Hong Kong from 1955 to 1957 and then was vicar of Christ Church, Kowloon Tong, until 1959.

 Having received a substantial inheritance in that year, he returned to England to live in Mayfair and then Hampstead.
 Meanwhile, he was an honorary curate at St Stephen's Church in Rochester Row, Westminster, from 1960 to 1963.
 He represented the Diocese of London in the Church Assembly from 1960 to 1965.
 He became involved in church reform, supporting the Parish and People movement.
 He was owner of the political weekly Time and Tide and then the church reform magazine Prism (later New Christian, which merged with American Christian Century).
 Considering his views and lifestyle incompatible with his position as a priest, he resigned from active ministry in 1973.
-In 1984, however, he returned to active ministry and became priest-in-charge of St Philip and All Saints with St Luke, Kew in the Diocese of Southwark, and then retired to Clapham in 1991.
+In 1984, however, he returned to active ministry and became priest in charge of St Philip and All Saints with St Luke, Kew in the Diocese of Southwark, and then retired to Clapham in 1991.

 The Mary Rose School, Kowloon Tong, Hong Kong, a special school for students with severe and complex learning needs, is named after his wife.

 Political career

 After making a substantial donation to the Liberal Party, he became its joint honorary treasurer in 1962–1963.
-He was made a Liberal Life peer as Baron Beaumont of Whitley, of Child's Hill in Greater London, in 1967.
+He was made a Liberal life peer as Baron Beaumont of Whitley, of Child's Hill in Greater London, in 1967.
 He was chair of the Liberal Party in 1967–1968 and then President in 1969–1970.
 In Parliament he was Liberal spokesman on education and the arts until 1986.
 He also served as leader of the Liberals in the Council of Europe.
 He was co-ordinator of the Green Alliance from 1978 to 1980.

 He joined the Liberal Democrats, but, objecting to their support for free trade, he moved to the Green Party in 1999, and became the Green Party spokesman on agriculture.
 He stood for election to Lambeth Council for the Green Party in Clapham Common ward in 2006.

-Beaumont was a Eurosceptic, and for many years he was a vice-president of the cross-party Campaign for an Independent Britain, which campaigned against British membership of the European Union.
+Beaumont was a Eurosceptic, and argued against proposals for Britain to join the single European currency.
+For many years he was a vice-president of the cross-party Campaign for an Independent Britain, which campaigned against British membership of the European Union.

 In a memorable action, Beaumont put forth in May 1996 a bill to "draw up a plan to prohibit piped music and the showing of television programmes in the public areas of hospitals and on public transport; and to require the wearing of headphones by persons listening to music in the public areas of hospitals and on public transport."